gerbera/gerbera/doc/supported-devices.rst

 Network Attached Storage Devices
 --------------------------------

-We provide a bitbake metadata file for the OpenEmbedded environment, it allows to easily cross compile Gerbera for various platforms.
 We have successfully tested Gerbera on ARM and MIPSel based devices, so it should be possible to install and run the server on various Linux based NAS products that are available on the market.

 So far two devices are shipped with a preinstalled version of Gerbera, community firmware versions are available for the rest.